alexdean/app_status/README.md

 AppStatus is a Rails engine which makes it easy to expose application status data in a way easily consumed by Nagios or other monitoring packages.

+## Why?

+Defining health checks outside of your application (like in Nagios) has a few different problems.

+  1. The people who maintain nagios aren't necessarily the same people who maintain the application.
+  1. Keeping the 2 systems in sync can be non-trivial with a fast-changing application.
+  1. Failing to monitor new features, or monitoring the wrong things, leads to a false sense of security.

+Instead, app_status lets you define your health checks right in the application itself and expose the results as a JSON service which is easy for Nagios to consume.

+The benefits basically come down to 1 major thing: Nagios doesn't need to know anything about your application.
+All Nagios needs is a 'healthy/not healthy' status report.

+This is good because:

+  1. As your app's feature set changes, you can deploy updated health checks at the same time.
+No need for coordinated updates between the app and the monitoring system.
+  1. Credentials for external services (like databases) can stay with your app.
+Nagios doesn't need them.
+  1. You don't need nrpe to do local process checks.
+Your application can do them for itself.
+  1. Your health checks can be testable methods just like all your other code.
+  1. You don't need to duplicate complex queries & other business logic over to Nagios.

 ## Installation

 ### `Gemfile`